keboola/processor-decompress/README.md

 ## ZIP

-ZIP files are extracted to the folder they're found in and the folder structure within the archive is preserved.
+ZIP files are extracted to a subfolder carrying the archive name and the folder structure within the archive is preserved.

 ### Example
 The `archive.zip` contains 2 files, `dummyfolder/slice1` and `dummyfolder/slice2`.
 Decompressing